SIR Epidemics in Interconnected Networks: threshold curve and phase transition

-\abstract {In recent years, many approaches have been proposed to model the spread of epidemics.
-Among those approaches, the compartmental modeling technique has gained significant popularity.
-One of the most useful compartmental models is the Susceptible-Infected-Recovered (SIR) model, which has been widely applied to describe various types of diseases.
+\author*[1]{\fnm{Saswata} \sur{Das}} \author*[1]{\fnm{Mohammad Hossein} \sur{Samaei}} \abstract {For simplicity of mathematical modeling of epidemic spreading, the assumption is that hosts have identical rates of disease-causing contacts.
+However, in the real world, the scenario is different.
 The network-based framework allows us to capture the complex interdependencies and structural heterogeneity present in real-world systems.
-However, in many cases, the SIR model has been used with a single generic graph as the contact network.
-In reality, it is challenging to completely isolate a population because there are always interconnections with other networks to some extent.
-We examine two distinct scenarios involving the dynamics of SIR (Susceptible-Infected-Recovered) in interconnected networks.
+We examine two distinct scenarios involving the dynamics of Susceptible-Infected-Recovered (SIR) in interconnected networks.
 In the first part, we show how the epidemic threshold of a contact network changes as a result of being coupled with another network for a fixed infection strength.
 The model employed in this work considers both the contact networks and interconnections as generic.
-The first part assumes that the infection could initially be present in either or both networks.
-In the second part, we investigate the spillover situation, where the disease in a novel host population network comes only from a reservoir network.
-To the best of our knowledge, the epidemic threshold curve of SIR dynamics for network-based models has not been studied yet.
-While research on spillover has been conducted, the use of network theory to investigate spillover is rare.
-For the SIR dynamics in an interconnected network, we obtain a threshold curve for a fixed infection strength and various levels of interconnection.
+We have depicted the epidemic threshold curve for interconnected networks, considering the assumption that the infection could be initially present in either one or both of the networks.
 If the normalized infection strengths are above the threshold curve, the infection spreads, whereas if the normalized infection strengths are below the threshold curve, the disease does not spread.
 This is true for any level of interconnection.
-Similarly, we observe two regimes for spillover: a major spillover region and a minor spillover region.
-In the major spillover region, the probability of spillover is much higher, while in the minor spillover region, the probability of spillover is low.
+In the second part, we investigate the spillover phenomenon, where the disease in a novel host population network comes from a reservoir network.
+We have observed a clear phase transition when the number of links or the inter-network infection rate exceeds a certain threshold, keeping all other parameters constant.
+We observe two regimes for spillover: a major spillover region and a minor spillover region based on interpopulation links (fraction of links between two networks) and inter-network infection strength (infection rate between reservoir and host network).
+If the interpopulation links and inter-network infection strength are in the major spillover region, the spillover probability is high, while if the former parameters are in the minor spillover region, the spillover probability is low.
+When the number of infected individuals within a reservoir network is nearly equal, and the inter-network infection strength remains constant, the threshold number of links required to achieve the spillover threshold condition varies based on the network topology.
 Overall, this work contributes to the understanding of SIR dynamics in interconnected networks and sheds light on the behavior of epidemics in complex systems.}

 \keywords {Interconnected Networks, Epidemic Threshold, Spillover, Phase Transition, SIR}